timkellogg/weather_checker/README.md

 1. clone repo

-2. navigate to director that contains the app.js file
+2. navigate to directory that contains the app.js file

 3. enter: 'node .\app.js toronto' where toronto is any valid city